matrix-org/matrix-spec-proposals/proposals/3277-scheduled-messages.md

 Another problem is that because we share E2EE to users at msg authoring time, if users subsequently leave the room, they will still have the keys to read the scheduled message when it's revealed.
 This is probably inevitable.
+Clients could try to solve it by redacting the scheduled message and resending it with a new megolm session whenever they spot that users (or devices?) have left the room.

 ## Alternatives